 Ref.: Aron Schmidhuber (FRG)

-¹ Rothman's Football Yearbook claim 30,000 for this one, and, indeed, judging by TV pictures from the game, it cannot be denied that 15,000 seems a scarce figure.
+¹ Rothman’s Football Yearbook claims 30,000 for this one, and, indeed, judging by TV pictures from the game, it cannot be denied that 15,000 seems a scarce figure.

-Romania had obviously opened the group strongly with two wins from two, and already three points ahead of today's hosts, Greece had to set their target on a win in order to at least have a slight interest in the remaining fixtures.
-The last time the Greeks had beaten Romania was in a friendly in Athens in '78, indeed their only win in 22 (!) previous attempts.
-Romania will have taken to the field confident of getting a result, despite knowing very well that Denmark had struggled to return from Athens with a point on the opening day of the group.
+Romania had obviously opened the group strongly with two wins from two, and were already three points ahead of today’s hosts.
+Greece had to set their sights on a win in order to at least have a slight interest in the remaining fixtures.
+The last time the Greeks had beaten Romania was in a 1978 Athens friendly, indeed their only win in 22 (!) previous attempts.
+Romania would have taken to the field confident of getting a result, despite knowing very well that Denmark had struggled to return from Athens with a point on the opening day of the group.

 |1 Spyros Oikonomopoulos||29||AEK|